Signia Hearing Aids: Models, Features, Prices, and Reviews

 With its latest Integrated Xperience (IX) platform launched in October 2023—just over a year after the launch of its Augmented Xperience (AX) platform (in September 2022)—Signia is building upon what is now a tried-and-true speech-in-noise technology.
 But to understand the new Signia IX platform, it helps first to understand the Signia AX platform.

-Signia AX offers key improvements in speech processing and wireless streaming.
+Signia AX offered key improvements in speech processing and wireless streaming.
 The most significant improvement of Signia AX was to divide the sound into two separate streams: 1) A "focus stream" from the front of the hearing aid wearer, and 2) a "surrounding stream" consisting primarily of sounds from in back.
 These two streams are processed independently (“split processing”) so noise—primarily presumed to be the sounds received from the back—could be reduced more effectively while those toward the front where speech of interest usually originates could be accentuated.

 AX devices are designed to provide excellent sound quality and improved speech understanding in a wide range of listening environments.
 Its Augmented Focus technology is available in all three technology tiers (3AX-7AX), allowing you to choose a tier that best fits your listening needs and your budget.
 The Own Voice Processing (OVP) 2.0 system ensures your own voice sounds natural and helps you engage in more conversations.
-The AX line is available in all styles including the slim-bodied Styletto AX Receiver-in-Canal (RIC) device which has proven to be a trendsetter in the industry.

-The new Signia IX essentially takes all the technology from the AX platform and adds the world's first hearing aid with a multi-stream architecture capable of accurately pinpointing multiple moving speakers in real-time conversations—identifying, enhancing, and tracking the location of multiple conversation partners, even as they move.
+Referred to as Real-Time Conversation Enhancement (RTCE), the new Signia IX essentially takes all the technology from the AX platform and adds the world's first hearing aid with a multi-stream architecture capable of accurately pinpointing multiple moving speakers in real-time conversations—identifying, enhancing, and tracking the location of multiple conversation partners, even as they move.

 Signia IX takes the split processing in AX to another level by dividing the front "focus stream" into 3 separate snapshots of sound.
 By doing this, a total of 4 streams (3 in front and one in back) are processed and analyzed independently.
 If speech is detected in the focus stream, the hearing aid increases the volume (gain) of that speech signal while reducing noise.